 Outsourcing payroll can also help you navigate the nearly 10,000 federal, state, and local taxing jurisdictions that employers must comply with across the U.S.

 As your core business evolves and grows, so will your workforce.
 If you have plans to expand your team, or find that your payroll is constantly in flux, a payroll service can help you keep up with your changing employee base, be it full-time employees or contractors.

 You should evaluate the advantages and disadvantages of outsourcing payroll to determine if it’s the best move for your small business.

 Advantages of outsourcing payroll

-- Time savings: Leveraging technology to automate clocking hours or direct deposit ensures that you don’t waste resources on repetitive administrative tasks.
+- Time savings: Leveraging technology to automate clocking time and attendance or direct deposit ensures that you don’t waste resources on repetitive administrative tasks.

-- Reduced risk: According to the IRS, 40 percent of small businesses pay penalties of $845 per year on average for late or incorrect filings.
-Using a third party gives you the peace of mind that you’re not exposing your company to undue risk — or undue fines.
+- Reduced risk: According to the IRS, 40 percent of small businesses pay non-compliance penalties of $845 per year on average for late or incorrect filings.
+Using a third-party payroll service gives you the peace of mind that you’re not exposing your company to undue risk — or undue fines.

 Potential disadvantages of outsourcing payroll

 - Difficulty obtaining employee data: It’s hard to stay on top of every new employee for direct deposit information.
 Using a system that lets employees fill out their own W-4s and banking information helps them get paid faster.

 - Delayed corrections: Working with a third-party sometimes means it takes longer to fix payroll errors.
 Choosing a payroll service that lets you review, edit, and approve hours instantly means you can fix mistakes as soon as they happen, without the lag time.